zhetkerbaevan/messaggio-test-task/README.md

 # Message processing microservice
 This microservice accepts messages via HTTP API, saves them to PostgreSQL, sends them to Kafka, and marks them as processed.
 It also provides an API to fetch statistics on processed messages.
+Use Postman to check the endpoints!
 ## Setup
 1. Clone repository
 ```sh